pn1616/amfoss_tasks/task-15/readme.md

 # Project Euler

-I had already solved the first four problems prior.
-So only had to work on one.
-The euler series is really helpful in building mathematical as well as coding logics.
+I had already solved the first four problems before, so I only had to work on one.
+The Euler series is incredibly helpful in developing both mathematical and coding logic.